codesbyahsen/interview-questions/SCENARIOS.md

 Suppose there are eight balls with same colors and volumes, but one ball is slightly heavier than the others.
 You have a scale that allows you to check the weight of a ball, and you can use the scale only two times.
 How would you determine which ball is the heavier one?

+Let's say there are two water bottles: one can contain 5 liters, and the other can contain 3 liters of water.
+On the other side, there is a large water tank with plenty of water.
+Now, I want to extract exactly 4 liters of water, and there are no measurement tools or equipment available.
+You can use multiple iterations to pour water.

+Suppose there are multiple interviews held in a queue, and the number of interviewees is "X".
+Your number is 12 when counted in ascending order and 17 when counted in descending order.
+What would be the value of X?
+Or how many interviewees are there?

 What is thread in programming language?

 What is concurrent programming?